openlawlibrary/taf/specification/taf-spec.md

 In TAF, commit SHAs for each target repository are stored in a structured manner.
 The storage location is determined by the namespace and name of the repository.
-For a repository named namespace1/name1, the commit SHA data is stored in a directory named namespace1, in a file titled name1.
-These file are in JSON format and includes the commit SHA, the branch name, and potentially other custom properties.
+For a repository named `namespace1/name1`, the commit SHA data is stored in a directory named `namespace1`, in a file titled `name1`.
+These files are in JSON format and MUST include the commit SHA and the branch name, and MAY contain other custom properties.
 An example of this file's contents is:

 ```markdown
 {